Azure/azfilebackup/README.md

 This Python-based tool uses `tar` to perform backups of a file system and upload the archive to Azure Blob Storage.
 In most cases, you should first evaluate [Azure Backup](https://azure.microsoft.com/en-us/services/backup/) which is a fully-managed backup service for virtual machines running both in Azure and on-premises.
 If for any reason Azure Backup is not applicable in your environment, this tool might be useful to you.

-## Current status: **alpha**
+## Current status: **beta**

 ## Features and limitations

 This tool requires Python 2.7 and should work on any Linux distribution.
-It was extensively tested on SUSE Enterprise Linux 12.
+It was tested on SUSE Enterprise Linux 12.

 Features: